Oh, the angst! Changing into a lion isn’t all fur and games.

 Aye, definitely time to curtail their conversation.
 “You were saying?
 A proposition, I believe.
 I weary of being here,” he lied.
 “Speak in haste.”

 The pale blonde ringlets surrounding her face swayed as she took a fortifying breath, readying for battle.
 “I know I presume much, but I would be eternally grateful if you could see your way to posing as my betrothed until—”

 He laughed outright at her outrageous request, drawing the attention of several guests.
-Sobering, Erasmus stated, “Completely out of the question.
+Sobering, Blakely stated, “Completely out of the question.
 But thank you for asking.
 I needed some amusement this evening.”

 When he turned to leave, her hand shot out, latching on to his arm with surprising strength.
-His steps halted and he peered at her gloved fingers until she removed them.
-Damn if a bolt of need—intense need—hadn’t flashed through him at the contact.
+He halted and peered at her gloved fingers until she removed them.
+Damn if a bolt of need hadn’t flashed through him at the contact.
 Astonishing, for he’d just dallied with the amorous and very accommodating Mistress Rose of the Crown & Cock not twenty-four hours before.

 “Lord Blakely, please.
 Hear me out.”
-She rushed on before he could say yay or nay.
+She rushed on before he could say yea or nay.
 “It would be a pretend betrothal, a farce if you will, lasting only a few weeks.
 Surely you can find it in your heart to assist me for such a short time?
-I will pay you handsomely for your trouble and release you publicly from our arrangement after you fulfill its terms.”
+I will pay you handsomely for your trouble and release you publicly from our agreed-upon understanding after you fulfill its terms.”